monobasic/Angular-Reactive-Demo-Shop/README.md

 ### Build app for prod
 ```
-$ng build --prod --build-optimizer
+$ng build --aot --prod --build-optimizer
 ```
 This builds the app for prod environment into a /dist folder.
+Uses the Angular-AOT-mode to precompile the the app.
+This reduces the app-footstep (compiler is around 1/3 of bundle).

 ## Background
 The initial idea for this project was to implement a SPA based shop frontend which can be coupled to existing shop backends via REST API.
 The performance of a SPA application would be very nice to make the shopping process for users as fluid as possible.
 Imagine adding items to the cart, browsing and filtering products, typeahead search, updating your favorites/wish list - all handled by the front end application.

-Although this would be cool, it's most likely a bit out of scope to provide all the API mappings for different shops like Shopify, Woocommerce, PrestaShop, Magento and the likes.
+Although this would have been cool, it's most likely a bit out of scope to provide all the API mappings for different shops like Shopify, Woocommerce, PrestaShop, Magento and the likes.

 So we decided to implement basic shop functionality for now and base the project target more around finding conclusions for challenges we will face during the process.